 Build your definitions in advance and define or explain the terms time, cost, and quality for your situation.
 Be certain to work the bookends and ask the team where we have the most amount of flexibility?
 Then the least?
 You know the moderate box by default since it is the only blank remaining.

-This is important.
-After you have created the visual response, have the team convert each checkmark into a narrative sentence or statement, for example:
+Importantly, after you have created the visual response, have the team convert each checkmark into a narrative sentence or statement, for example:

 - Schedule is least flexible because we must have the release ready by October 1.